UniMath/agda-unimath/src/modal-type-theory/crisp-identity-types.lagda.md

 ### Corollary 6.3

-While we record the constructions of Corollary 6.3 here, we note that the construction `crisp-ap cons-flat` is preferred due to its higher generality and better computational behaviour.
+While we record the constructions of Corollary 6.3 {{#cite Shu18}} here, we note that the construction `crisp-ap cons-flat` is preferred due to its higher generality and better computational behaviour.

 ```agda
 module _